Mexican Repatriation: Early voluntary repatriation

-Mexicans were often among the first to be laid off after the crash of 1929.
+Mexicans were often among the first to be laid off after the 1929 crash.
 When combined with endemic harassment, many sought to return to Mexico.
 For example, in 1931 in Gary, Indiana, a number of people sought funding to return to Mexico, or took advantage of reduced-rate train tickets.
 By 1932, involuntary repatriation became more common, as local governments and aid agencies in Gary began to use "repressive measures ... to force the return of reluctant voyagers".
 Similarly, in Detroit, by 1932 one Mexican national reported to the local consul that police had "dragged" him to the train station against his will, after he had proven his residency the previous year.
 Mexican Consulates across the country received complaints of "harassment, beatings, heavy-handed tactics, and verbal abuse".